nion-software/nionswift/docs/display_panels.rst

 ++++++++++++++++
 .. this is too complicated

-A line plot display can show multiple data item plots in the same display.
+A line plot display can show multiple 1d data items in the same display.

 You can drag a line plot into the graph area of another line plot to create the layering.
 Each layer will have its own name, stroke color, fill color, and stroke width.